Early Stages of the Regulation of Class Actions

 In Mexico, although the disclosure of evidence is not regulated as it is in other jurisdictions, the Federal Code of Civil Procedure gives courts the power to request third parties and authorities to produce relevant evidence.
 Also, the parties may inform the judge that there is a document in the power of their counterparty to which they do not have access, and they may request the judge to obtain it through enforcement measures.

-Should a judge request the submission of evidence from one of the parties and the requested party refuses to submit it, the judge may apply enforcement measures, and if the document is still not submitted, judges will usually consider the corresponding facts that the party sought to prove as proven.
+Should a judge request the submission of evidence from one of the parties and the requested party refuses to submit it, the judge may apply enforcement measures, and if the document is still not submitted, judges will usually consider the corresponding facts that the party sought to prove as proved.

 In Mexico, there is no formal concept of privilege as understood in other jurisdictions.
 Nevertheless, private communications are protected by the Federal Constitution and, in order to be revealed to third parties or presented before an authority or court, the consent of at least one of the parties involved in the communication is necessary.
 Otherwise, the communication can be deemed as inadmissible evidence.